The Call for Papers (CFP) for SESUG 2021 is now open! You can submit a proposal here:

 We welcome submissions that are focused at both the individual level (personal career growth) as well as submissions that look at group management (team focus or culture change).

 Conference Tutorials offer the bonus of additional educational experiences for SESUG Conference attendees.
 We have talented, recognized, and experienced instructors prepared to share their knowledge in these 4-hour sessions.
 The tutorials cover a wide variety of topics and skill levels, which appeal to everyone interested in exceptional in-depth training.
 Please note that tutorials are an extra fee event at SESUG.
-SESUG is in the process of preparing their recruitment process.
-If you are an experienced instructor and would like to be considered for providing a tutorial, please be sure to watch this page for more details.
+If you are an experienced instructor and would like to be considered for providing a tutorial, please be sure visit our tutorials page for more details.